Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 Resolving Monologues

-To resolve a monologue, you can have the player make a success check with an appropriate attribute and then use the success table from overworld play to adjudicate success.
-Monologues will always either appeal to the audience’s empathy (Deft), their conviction (Mighty), or their reason (Smart).
+A player may always choose to push their luck after monologing.
+If they choose to push their luck, they may make a success check with an appropriate attribute and then use the success table from overworld play to adjudicate success.
+Monologues always either appeal to the audience’s empathy (Deft), their conviction (Mighty), or their reason (Smart).
+Any story tags created for players as a result of pushing their luck are created in addition to the tag they get for monologuing in the first place.

 Like any other success check, applicable skills and story tags can be applied to bolster the result.
-Finally, if multiple players work together to produce a monologue, follow the rules for group action.
+Finally, if multiple players work together to produce a monologue, follow the rules for group action if the player leading the action chooses to push their luck.

 Are you sure?